radekskrabucha/fitness-tracker-fe/README.md

 - **SolidStart**: A framework for building SolidJS applications.
 - **TypeScript**: A typed superset of JavaScript that adds optional static typing.
 - **Tailwind CSS v4**: A utility-first CSS framework that provides a simple and efficient way to style your web pages.
-- **Commitlint**: A tool for enforcing conventional commit messages.
 - **Prettier**: A code formatter that enforces a consistent style across your codebase.
 - **Tanstack SolidQuery**: A library for managing and querying data in SolidJS applications.
 - **Sprite Icons**: Automatically generate icon-sprite.svg from SVG files.